Aceculuses/WES/README.md

-# Best Practice for Germline Variants (SNP/InDel) discovery AND functional annotation
+# Best Practice for Germline Variants (SNP/InDel) discovery AND functional annotation workflow
 To find short gene mutations using whole exome sequencing, it is recommend to follow the workflow of GATK4 and Annovar.
 [GATK4](https://gatk.broadinstitute.org/hc/en-us) is a famous widely-used tools developed by the Broad Instituite for detecting mutations, and it holds a indusctry standard.
 Annovar can help you to annotate a variety of databases onto your VCF files.

 **Download and install GATK4 and Annovar**